Classification by a neural network using Keras

 Prepare target data for training

-Second, the target data is also in a format that cannot be used in training.
-A neural network can only take numerical inputs and outputs, and learns by calculating how “far away” the species predicted by the neural network is from the true species.
-When the target is a string category column as we have here it is very difficult to determine this “distance” or error.
-Therefore we will transform this column into a more suitable format.
-Again there are many ways to do this, however we will be using the one-hot encoding.
+When the target is a string category column as we have here, we need to transform this column into a numerical format first.
+Again, there are many ways to do this.
+We will be using the one-hot encoding.
 This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0’s in the other columns.
-For instance, for a penguin of the Adelie species the one-hot encoding would be 1 0 0
+For instance, for a penguin of the Adelie species the one-hot encoding would be 1 0 0.

-Fortunately pandas is able to generate this encoding for us.
+Fortunately, Pandas is able to generate this encoding for us.

 PYTHON